adepennart/find_mechano_candidate/readme.md

 Once this is changed the script can be run by pressing SOURCE in the top right of the code pane in Rstudio.

-The final output should be two pdfs plotting the data (abdominal_tip_mechano.pdf,all_tissue.pdf) and a list of the top ten most expressed genes.
+The final output should be two pdfs plotting the data (abdominal_tip_mechano.pdf,all_tissue_mechano.pdf) and a list of the top ten most expressed mechanosensory genes in the abdominal tip of the female *A. aegypti*.

     transient2                                ppk322
      0.8233333                             0.8371717